sziem/vascu_synth/README.md

 3. run split_and_run.sh
 4. wait for run split_and_run.sh to finish
-5. rename CHANGE_NAME-folder, eg. to the number of the random seed used --> continue with step 6 and 7 to use the matlab scripts
+5. rename CHANGE_NAME-folder, eg. to the number of the random seed used --> continue with step 6 to use the matlab scripts

 ## Using matlab Scripts
 6. run matlab_scripts/create_simulated_data_pairs.m to generate pairs of ground truth samples (obj) and simulated microscopic images (img)
-7. to create the h5 dataset that can be input to unet, run generate_h5.py from unet_deconv repository on the data pairs

 # Compiling VascuSynth
 Installation instruction can be found in